leanprover/logic_and_proof_lean3/first_order_logic.rst

 Here we require that :math:`y` is not free in :math:`B`, and that the only uncanceled hypotheses where :math:`y` occurs freely are the hypotheses :math:`A(y)` that are canceled when you apply this rule.
 Formally, this is what it means to say that :math:`y` is "arbitrary."
 As was the case for or elimination and implication introduction, you can use the hypothesis :math:`A(y)` multiple times in the proof of :math:`B`, and cancel all of them at once.

 Intuitively, the rule says that you can prove :math:`B` from the assumption :math:`\exists x A(x)` by assuming :math:`A(y)` for a fresh variable :math:`y`, and concluding, in any number of steps, that :math:`B` follows.
 You should compare this rule to the rule for or elimination, which is somewhat analogous.
 In the following example, we show that if :math:`A(x)` always implies :math:`\neg B(x)`, then there cannot be an :math:`x` for which both :math:`A(x)` and :math:`B(x)` holds.

+There is a restriction on the term :math:`t` that appears in the elimination rule for the universal quantifier and the introduction rule for the existential quantifier, namely, that no variable that appears in :math:`t` becomes bound when you plug it in for :math:`x`.
+To see what can go wrong if you violate this restriction, consider the sentence :math:`\forall x \; \exists y \; y > x`.
+If we interpret this as a statement about the natural numbers, it says that for every number :math:`x`, there is a bigger number :math:`y`.
+This is a true statement, and so it should hold whatever we substitute for :math:`x`.
+But what happens if we substitute :math:`y + 1`?
+We get the statement :math:`\exists y \; y > y + 1`, which is false.
+The problem is that before the substitution the variable :math:`y` in :math:`y + 1` refers to an arbitrary number, but after the substitution, it refers to the number that is asserted to exist by the existential quantifier, and that is not what we want.

+Violating the restriction in the introduction rule for the existential quantifier causes similar problems.
+For example, it allows us to derive :math:`\exists x \; \forall y \; y = x`, which says that there is exactly one number, from the hypothesis :math:`\forall y \; y = y`.
+The good news is that if you rely on your intuition, you are unlikely to make mistakes like these.
+But it is an important fact that the rules of natural deduction can be given a precise specification that rules out these invalid inferences.

 .. _relativization_and_sorts: